matloff/des/README.md

 A major **DES** structure is the *event set*, a matrix that contains all pending events, say three breakdowns and one repair.
 It is initialized by **newsim** as a component of the sim list.
-User-supplied codes adds events to the event set by calling the package function **schedevnt**.
+User-supplied code adds events to the event set by calling the package function **schedevnt**.

 There will be one row in the event set for each pending event.
 The row